 3.1.
 We will collect Personal Information about you in a variety of ways, including:

-(a) when you interact and transact with us (for example, when you make a hotel reservation or book a room or our function venue, visit our spa facilities or restaurant, purchase goods or services from Raes, when you participate in a promotion, competition, or survey, or when you complete forms such as a reservation form or guest feedback form);
+(a) when you interact and transact with us (for example, when you make a reservation or book an event, purchase goods or services from Sea Raes, when you participate in a promotion, competition, or survey, or when you complete forms such as a reservation form or guest feedback form);

 (b) visit our website, contact us with a query or request;